 Norwegian Naming Conventions

 If you are new to Norwegian research, names can be confusing until you become familiar with them.
 Up to the late 1800s, Norwegians predominantly used a patronymic naming system.
-The name acted as an important clue to someone’s place in the family tree.
+The name is as an important clue to a person’s place in the family tree.
 Norwegians had a surname and a given name, but names could also be nicknames, occupational names, or geographical names.

 By the 1870s and 1880s, traditional naming patterns began to change.
 Siblings may have ended up with surnames that were family based but not alike.
 The surname a person chose when he or she immigrated to a new country also varied from person to person.
 Online guides can help you sort through naming conventions.